FendlerConsulting/ninja-quartz/README.md

 - Add `@QuartzSchedule` annotations the the methods you would like to schedule with Quartz.
   For the time being, only `CronTrigger`s are used (the standard trigger's behaviour is already available in Ninja's default scheduler).
-  To set a schedule, add the required String parameter `cronSchedule` to the annotation.
+  To set a schedule, use the required String parameter `cronSchedule` in the annotation.

+  The `cronSchedule` string may contain either a directly specified cron scheduler value (as understood by Quartz), *or* a property key name from Ninja's `application.conf`, which must then contain a cron scheduler value.
+The later case is useful if you want to have some external configuration control over the schedules used, and prefer to not hardcode them into your application.

 Example: